 8. Madame Francis Mangoes

-Madame Francis Mangoes are grown in Haiti and are known for their distinctive shape, color, and flavor.
+Madame Francis mangoes are grown in Haiti and are known for their distinctive shape, color, and flavor.
 The Madame Francis mango is one of the most famous Haitian mangoes from the West Indies.

 It is large, flattened, and kidney-shaped, with light green skin that turns slightly yellow when ripe.
 On the inside, it has an orange hue with a low-fiber texture and rich flavor.